mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 In the image above, a filter is applied to find vertical and horizontal lines and as we can see, in each of the pictures on the left, only the places where vertical lines are present will show up in white and likewise horizontal lines for the picture on the right.

 Going by this idea we can think of filtering as a process of breaking down the original image into a list of presence of simplified structures.
 By knowing the presence of slanted lines and horizontal lines and other simple basic information, more interesting features such as eyes and nose and mouth then then be identified and if there is the presence of an eye and a mouth and a nose, then the classifier will have a pretty good certainty that the image at hand is probably a face.
 Basically that is what a CNN would do, by doing detective work on the abstract information that it is able to extract from the input image and through a somewhat logical thought process come to the deduction of the correct label to attach to a particular image.
+It won't exactly look for eyes or nose, but it would attempt to do something similar in an abstract manner.

 Make sure that you have understood all that were covered previously because the next section is going to progress at a much faster rate.
 We are still not going to talk about how to calculate filters yet.
 First, let us finish up the mechanics of the CNN.